 You can also go skiing all year round indoors at the Skidome in the area Kviberg.
 Read more here.

 Okay, so it's not the french alps, but a short trip from Gothenburg you'll find Alebacken, located in Alafors, a short trip from Gothenburg.
 There you'll find three slopes, one for children, one red and one blue.
 They also have a café and a shop where you can rent skiing equipment.

 Going out skating on a frozen lake on a sunny winter’s day can be an amazing experience.
 Just make sure to take all necessary safety precautions, and make sure to bring the proper equipment.
 Never go ice skating alone.
 A great place to go for wide open spaces and lovely surroundings is the lake Rådasjön, just outside of Gothenburg.

-If you prefer skating at an ice rink, visit the Heden Arena in the city centre of Gothenburg.
-Just make sure to check the city of Gothenburg website to see if the rink is open.
+If you prefer skating at an ice rink, there are various options if the weather is cold enough.
+Make sure to check the city of Gothenburg website to see if the rink is open.

 Going down a hill on a sled at full speed with the snow swishing past is a great feeling, no matter how old or how young you are.
 There are plenty of places to go if you want to experience this, we especially recommend the hill Bragebacken in the park Slottsskogen and the hill Brudarbacken in the recreational area of Delsjön.
 Bring your own sled!